 On my forty-first birthday, I’d fully expected Hank, my boyfriend of seven years, to propose.
 We’d been living together for three years, and the next logical step seemed to be marriage and maybe motherhood.
 (I say “maybe” because of my age.)
 He and I loved one another, got along better than most couples we knew, and existed in a happy day-to-day bubble.
 We both had satisfying careers, close friends, a comfy apartment with a grand piano, and shared many of the same values, except when it came to visualizing our future as a couple.

-Even though Hank had been upfront about not wanting to settle down and raise a family due to his “advanced age of 51 years,” one year earlier, he’d given me an antique rose gold “friendship” ring that hinted at a change of heart.
+Even though Hank had been upfront about not wanting to settle down and raise a family due to his “advanced age of 51 years,” a year earlier, he’d given me an antique rose gold “friendship” ring that hinted at a change of heart.
 I truly believed it was only a matter of time before he would board the family bandwagon.
 When no engagement ring materialized on my birthday the following year, I realized I had a big decision to make.
 I once again broached the long-term commitment issue with Hank, who hadn’t budged yet insisted there was room to compromise.
 How do you compromise on having a kid?
 I wanted to know.
 He had no answer.

 Although I was devastated by this final impasse, I knew that continuing with Hank’s non-plans meant sacrificing my own.
 It was only a matter of time before I’d become bitter and our love turn sour.
 On the other hand, as long as I didn’t dwell in the future, I was content with our status quo.
 Did I really want to go through the upheaval of another failed love relationship and re-enter the dating scene in my early 40s?
 Perish the thought!

 Thankfully, my best friend Jenni saw the situation more clearly than I did.
 “If Hank can’t commit after seven years, ten or fifteen might not be enough either,” she warned.
 Ouch.
 Unless I was willing to “hang in there for the long haul,” it was high time to “settle down, not settle for.”
 She had a point.